dulnan/nuxt-multi-cache/docs/features/component-cache.md

 ## Cache Key

 Because the component is only rendered once it can't rely on external state.
-This means the following features should not be used in a cached component (list not exhaustive):
+This means the following features should _generally_ not be used in a cached component (list not exhaustive):

 - Global state (useState)
 - Pinia (useStore)